moekimora/lostinstarrail/README.md

   - Seed now randomly generates from 5 to 16 characters max instead of 1 to 16
   - Removed Pan and Zoom, replaced with Gamemodes: Standard and Survival

+## v1.0.291
+- Small bug fixes and minor improvements
+  - There's a bug where if you choose Herta Space Station and play Survival mode, the website will crash.
+The same will happen when playing Herta Space Station in Standard Mode with the number of rounds > 58.
+This is currently being fixed.
+  - There is now a new (Req: ) appearing in Survival mode.
+You need to get a score equal or higher than the requirements in order to continue.
+Also the requirements will increase over time.
+  - New display for Survival mode, instead of "Final Score", it is "You survived for x round(s)"
+  - Seed can only be entered up to 16 characters now.

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.